Turbofan: Aft-fan turbofan

 One of the earliest turbofans was a derivative of the General Electric J79 turbojet, known as the CJ805-23, which featured an integrated aft fan/low-pressure (LP) turbine unit located in the turbojet exhaust jetpipe.
 Hot gas from the turbojet turbine exhaust expanded through the LP turbine, the fan blades being a radial extension of the turbine blades.
 This arrangement introduces an additional gas leakage path compared to a front-fan configuration and was a problem with this engine with higher-pressure turbine gas leaking into the fan airflow.
 An aft-fan configuration was later used for the General Electric GE36 UDF (propfan) demonstrator of the early 1980s.

 In 1971 a concept was put forward by the NASA Lewis Research Center for a supersonic transport engine which operated as an aft-fan turbofan at take-off and subsonic speeds and a turbojet at higher speeds.
-This would give the low noise and high thrust characteristics of a turbofan at take-off, together with turbofan high propulsive efficiency at subsonic flight speeds.
+This would give the low-noise and high-thrust characteristics of a turbofan at take-off, together with turbofan high propulsive efficiency at subsonic flight speeds.
 It would have the high propulsive efficiency of a turbojet at supersonic cruise speeds.

 Two-spool

-Two-spool configurations are common with the fan on the low pressure (LP) spool, and the compressor on the high pressure (HP) spool; the LP spool runs more slowly to keep the tip speed of the larger diameter fan within limits.
+Two-spool configurations are common, with the fan on the low pressure (LP) spool and the compressor on the high pressure (HP) spool; the LP spool runs more slowly to keep the tip speed of the larger-diameter fan within limits.
 The HP compressor receives compressed air from the inner part of the fan blades.
 The BR710 is typical of this configuration.
-At the smaller thrust sizes, instead of all-axial blading, the HP compressor configuration may be axial-centrifugal (e.g., CFE CFE738), double-centrifugal or even diagonal/centrifugal (e.g. Pratt & Whitney Canada PW600).
+At the lower thrust ratings, instead of all-axial blading, the HP compressor configuration may be axial-centrifugal (e.g., CFE CFE738), double-centrifugal or even diagonal/centrifugal (e.g. Pratt & Whitney Canada PW600).